helsbels-del/Boss-Brain/README.md

 ### **Instructions Page**

-After selecting option 2 from the main page, the player can read the Instruction For Play for the main agame and the bonus game.
-At the bottom of the page the player has options to either 'Play' or 'Return to main Page'.
+After selecting option 2 from the main page, the player can read the Instruction For Play for the main game and the bonus game.
+At the bottom of the page the player has options to either play the main game, bonus game or return to the main page.

 ![Instructions main game](docs/images/instructions_main_game.png)